-WSO2 Governance Registry is a registry-repository for storing and managing metadata related to service and other artifacts.
-The Governance Registry maintains RXTs referring to APIs you create using the API Publisher.
-When you publish an API, it gets exposed in the API Store for users to consume.
-Usually, API publication is done using the API Publisher Web interface.
-Instead, you can integrate the API Manager with the Governance Registry to directly publish the artifacts relevant to the API over to the API Store.
+WSO2 Governance Registry is a registry-repository for storing and managing metadata related to services and other artifacts.
+Services in the Governance Registry are implemented as configurable governance artifacts (RXT files).
+Usually, APIs are created using the API Publisher Web interface.
+Instead, you can integrate the API Manager with the Governance Registry to directly create APIs in the API Publisher using the services deployed in the Governance Registry.

-Follow the steps below to publish services on Governance Registry to API Manager.
+Follow the steps below to publish services on Governance Registry to the API Manager.

-Download and run both Governance Registry and API Manager.
+Download both WSO2 Governance Registry (G-Reg) and WSO2 API Manager.

 productionstate.
 It provides the API Manager's endpoint, username and password as executor parameters.

-Run the API Manager.
-If its default port isn't changed, you can access the server using the following URL: https://<HostName>:9443/carbon.
+Access the API Manager server using the following URL: https://<HostName>:9443/carbon.
+As you changed the default port of G-Reg, you can access the server using the following URL: https://<HostName>:<9443+offset>/carbon.

-- Log in to the Governance Registry's management console and create a new service in it.
-Attach the default service life cycle to it.
-For instructions on how to add a new service and associate a new life cycle, see http://docs.wso2.org/wiki/display/Governance453/Managing+Services in the Governance Registry documentation.
+Log in to the G-Reg management console and create a new service in it and attach the default service lifecycle to it.
+For instructions on how to add a new service and associate a new lifecycle, see http://docs.wso2.org/governance-registry/Managing+Services in the Governance Registry documentation.

-- You have now published a service in the Governance Registry.
-Open the API Store to see that this service is successfully created as an API.
+You have now created an API using a service in the Governance Registry.
+Open the API Publisher to see that this service is successfully created as an API.

 - Run ciphertool.sh/.bat with -Dconfigure parameter.

-- Run cipertool.sh/.bat and encrypt username and password values.
+- Run cipertool.sh (on Linux) or cipertool.bat (on Windows) and encrypt username and password values.